jfdelgad/Direct-Payment-channels-over-Ethereum/README.md

     }
 ```
-`peers` contain the addresses of the members of the channel.
+`peers` contains the addresses of the members of the channel.
-`nonce` counter that refkect the last transaction reproted to the smart contract.
+`nonce` counter that reflects the last transaction reported to the smart contract.
-`challengePeriod` amount of time that a peer has to respond when the other has requested a withdrawl.
+`challengePeriod` amount of time that a peer has to respond when the other has requested a withdrawal.
-`challengeExpDate` date at witch the challengePerido will expire.
+`challengeExpDate` date at which the `challengePeriod` will expire.
 `funds` funds deposited by each peer.
 `balances` last off-chain transaction reported for each peer.
-`joined` flag that inidicates that each party has joined.
+`joined` flag that indicates that each party has joined.
-`withdrawStatus` indicate if a peer has requested withdrawal.
+`withdrawStatus` indicate if a peer has requested a withdrawal.

 ## Messages